Breaking the Chains: Understanding Coercive Control

 The Hidden Damage of Coercive Control

 The effects of living under constant control are profound and far-reaching.
 Psychologically, victims often develop anxiety, depression, and PTSD symptoms.
-Their sense of identity gradually erodes until they can no longer recognize themselves or trust their own judgment.
+Their sense of identity gradually erodes until they can no longer recognise themselves or trust their own judgment.

 Fear becomes the default emotional state as "walking on eggshells" becomes normal.
 Physical health deteriorates under chronic stress, manifesting as sleep disorders, digestive problems, and compromised immune function.